ossf/security-baseline/docs/maintenance.md

 ## Identifiers

-* Identifiers for retired criteria will not be used.
+* Identifiers for retired criteria MUST be marked in the OSPS baseline markup as deprecated and never reused in future revisions.
 * Substantial changes to the meaning of a criterion will be treated as a new criterion, resulting in a new identifier.
 Minor changes, including a change in level, between Baseline versions will not result in a new identifier.
 * The numeric portion of identifiers are assigned sequentially per category.